FedSVD: Adaptive Orthogonalization for Private Federated Learning with LoRA: Experiments

 \item \textbf{FedEx-LoRA} \cite{fedex}: Both $A$ and $B$ matrices are fine-tuned and aggregated individually as described in~\Cref{eq:fedavg}.
 The residual, which is defined as the difference between the aggregated $BA$ and the product of the aggregated $B$ and fixed $A$, is added to the frozen pre-trained matrix $W_0$. \end{enumerate}

-\myparagraph{Implementation details.} To better emulate realistic federated learning scenarios, only half of the clients are randomly sampled for participation in each communication round.
-Unless specified otherwise (see \Cref{fig:client_ablation}), we use six clients in total.
-To emulate non-i.i.d data conditions, we sample client data proportions from a Dirichlet distribution~\cite{alpha}, with \(\alpha\) = 0.5 by default (see \Cref{fig:alpha_ablation} for an ablation on varying $\alpha$ values).
+\myparagraph{Data distribution.} Following \citet{alpha}, we sample client data proportions from a Dirichlet distribution, with concentration parameter $\alpha=0.5$ (except in \Cref{fig:alpha_ablation}) for non-i.i.d data.
+Unless stated otherwise (\Cref{fig:client_ablation}), we use six clients in total ($K=6$).
+To better emulate realistic federated settings, only half of the clients are randomly sampled for participation in each communication round ($K'=3$).
+See \Cref{tab:data_dist} in \Cref{sec:dataset} for per-label distribution across six clients with $\alpha=0.5$.

-For the GLUE benchmark, we use RoBERTa-large~\cite{roberta} as the base model and apply LoRA~\cite{lora} with rank $r=8$ and scaling factor $\alpha=8$ to the query and value projections, using a LoRA dropout rate of $0.05$.
+\myparagraph{Implementation details.} Following FFA-LoRA~\citep{ffa}, we use RoBERTa-large~\cite{roberta} as a base model and apply LoRA~\cite{lora} with rank $r=8$ and scaling factor $\alpha=8$ to the query and value projections, using a LoRA dropout rate of $0.05$.
 All non-LoRA parameters, including the classification head, are frozen.
-We run $R=100$ communication rounds, with participating clients in each round updating their weights via vanilla SGD for $\tau=10$ local steps.
-Due to the absence of a validation split in the GLUE benchmark, we refrain from extensive hyperparameter tuning.
+We run $R=100$ communication rounds, with participating clients in each round updating their weights using vanilla SGD for $\tau=10$ local steps.
+Due to the absence of separate validation splits (except for SNLI), we refrain from extensive hyperparameter tuning.
 Instead, we adopt values that work reasonably well for FedAvg: learning rate \(\eta = 0.5\), clipping norm \(C = 2\), and \(\delta = 10^{-5}\).
-We use the Opacus library~\citep{opacus} to automatically compute the noise multiplier $\sigma$ given $\epsilon, \delta,$ and the total number of steps $T=R\tau$.
-The same hyperparameters are applied to all methods for fair comparison.
-We use 3 NVIDIA RTX A6000 GPUS for all experiments.
+The same hyperparameters are applied to all methods for a \emph{fair comparison}.
+We consider two privacy budgets, $\epsilon\in\{3,6\}$, where we use the \href{https://opacus.ai/}{Opacus} library~\citep{opacus} to compute the noise multiplier $\sigma$ for a total $T=R\times\tau$ training steps.
+We use 3 NVIDIA RTX A6000 GPUs for all experiments.